-In 1833, he made his debut at the Royal Academy where he continued to exhibit regularly until his death.
+In 1833 he made his debut at the Royal Academy, where he continued to exhibit regularly until his death.
 He also exhibited at the Royal Society of British Artists and the British Institution between 1833 and 1863.
 He was elected ARA in 1845 and RA in 1867.
+From the early 1840’s he lived at 16 Wellington Terrace, until the 1850’s when he moved to 2 Dorset Square, Regent’s Park.
+He continued to live there for over 10 years until he moved to 42 Chepstow Villas, Bayswater.
+Around 1849, he had a second house built in Harbledown, Canterbury and named it Vernon Holme after his patron and from where he would also paint and exhibit.

 Cooper specialised in paintings of cattle or sheep, which earned him the nickname of 'Cow Cooper'.
 He became one of the most accomplished and successful animal landscape painters of the 19th century.
 He built Alms Houses in Canterbury and in 1882 set up the Canterbury Sidney Cooper School of Art.
 In July 1901, he was awarded the Commander of the Royal Victorian Order (CVO).
-Cooper died in Canterbury on 7 February 1902.
+Cooper died at Harbledown, Canterbury on 7 February 1902 and was buried at St Martin Churchyard.

 Examples of his work can be found at the Royal Museum in Canterbury, Tate Gallery, Victoria and Albert Museum, Atkinson Art Gallery, Birmingham Museum, Brighton and Hove Museum, Northampton Museum Sheffield Museum and other public collections.